 For more information on research in the Newberry’s collections, see American History and Culture.

-In the summer of 2013, the Scholl Center will host a National Endowment for the Humanities Institute, Making Modernism: Literature and Culture in Twentieth-Century Chicago, 1893-1945.
+In the summer of 2014, the Scholl Center will host a National Endowment for the Humanities Institute, Bridging National Borders in North America.

 To receive emails about upcoming events and seminars at the Scholl Center, please contact firstname.lastname@example.org.